ibm-cloud-docs/power-iaas/ordering-direct-link.md

   **Routing Option**
 </br>
-    Select **Local Routing (Free)** to access all the data centers that are connected at the location that you specified in the <strong>Location</strong> field.
+    Select <strong>Local Routing (Free)</strong> to access all the data centers that are connected at the location that you specified in the <strong>Location</strong> field.
 Select <strong>Global Routing</strong> to access all the IBM Cloud data centers in the world.
 </br>

   **Network Provider**